thomasryu/codility/README.md

 ## 9. Counting factors

-Given N, we know that if a N is divisible by a number X, then N / X also is a divisor of N.
+Given N, we know that if a N is divisible by a number X, then N / X also is a divisor of N.<br/>
 _I.e.:_ `N % X = 0` → `N = X * Y` → `Y = N / X` → `N % Y = 0`

 We also know at least X or Y is lesser or equal to sqrt(N) (otherwise X \* Y > N).
 Thus we can improve a counter algorithm from being **O(N)** to **O(sqrt(N))**, and incrementing the counter by 2 each time we find a match (because we are adding both X and Y) or 1 if X == sqrt(N) (otherwise we would add X twice to the counter).